ppsirg/bigtable-talk/bigtable_talk.rst

 **To figure out:**

 - Cluster: when, how many
-- Nodes: max/min, rescale criteria
+- Nodes: type, max/min, rescale criteria
 - Data management policies
 - IAM roles and permissions